How to get out of debt fast with a low income when people who earn much more than you have debt?

 Top Tip For Getting Out Of Debt – Know How Much You Owe

-In order to successfully pay off your debt fast or slow you need to know exactly how much debt you are in.
+In order to successfully pay off your debt quickly (or at all) you need to know exactly how much debt you are in.

 You’re in debt likely because you have spent some time ignoring the problem and it’s got worse.